iwashun22/TypeScript/README.md

 which TypeScript can code it more efficiently.

-### Another differences between TypeScritp and JavaScript
+### Another differences between TypeScript and JavaScript

 > TypeScript